Harvey Monroe: Storylines

 Jean eventually starts noticing Harvey become distant as his affair with Kathy continues.
 Kathy, however, begins to feel guilty after Jean opens up to her that she's worried Harvey's lost interest, feeling guilty herself for how she responded when Harvey was grieving over Martin.
 Kathy demands Harvey breakup with Jean if their relationship is to continue but Harvey, recognising how fragile the Slaters are, can't bring himself to do it.
 He eventually manages to encourage and convince the family to support each other.
 Jean, grateful for what Harvey did, proposes to him in the garden.
 Harvey, however, doesn't respond and an embarrassed Jean runs away to the cafe, having another heart to heart with Kathy about how she thinks she's difficult to love.
 Harvey meanwhile is torn but after speaking to Alfie Moon (Shane Richie) reluctantly agrees to marry Jean.
 Later that night he meets up in secret with Kathy again, unaware Cindy has seen them and is recording them both together.
 She reveals the recording in the Vic during a party for Peter and Lauren Branning's (Jacqueline Jossa) new born son, Jimmy Beale.
 Jean is devastated but following a heart to heart she attempts to forgive, telling him how important he is to the family.
 Harvey, however, doesn't want to stay with Jean purely because he's needed and breaks up with her, telling Jean he doesn't love her, and moves in with Kathy with the two soon settling into a steady relationship despite consistent comments from a hurt Jean.
-Later in the year, due to his own history with Aaron, he shows sympathy for Ross Marshall (Alex Walkinshaw) who feels guilty after his misogynistic son, Joel (Max Murray), attacks his partner, Vicki Fowler (Alice Haig) and labels Kathy's son Ian Beale (Adam Woodyatt) a hypocrite due to Bobby's history too leading the pair to offer Ross a place to stay after Vicki's half sister, Sharon Watts (Letitia Dean), kicks him out.
+Later in the year, due to his own history with Aaron, he shows sympathy for Ross Marshall (Alex Walkinshaw), who feels guilty after his misogynistic son, Joel (Max Murray), attacks his partner, Vicki Fowler (Alice Haig) and labels Kathy's son Ian Beale (Adam Woodyatt) a hypocrite due to Bobby's history too, leading the pair to offer Ross a place to stay after Vicki's half-sister, Sharon Watts (Letitia Dean), kicks him out.
+Harvey becomes friends with Ross and serving as his best man when he and Vicki decide to marry.